Comments & sharing/Sharing links

 Password protection

-This feature is available on the Standard plan and above.
+This feature is available on the Pro plan.

 Add a password to your shareable link to control who can access it.
-Toggle Passphrase on and enter your chosen password.
+Open the Share settings panel, turn on Passphrase, and enter your chosen password.
 Anyone visiting the link will need to enter this password before viewing the storyboard.

 Share as grid